ravinderk/wordpress-site-management-scripts-for-laravel-herd/README.md

 2. **Enable MySQL Service**: Open [DBngin](https://dbngin.com/) and start a MySQL server instance.
 3. **Create a WordPress site**: `./wp.new`

-> 💡 **Tip**: We recommend cloning this repository directly as your Herd root directory for the best experience:
+> 💡 **Tip**: We recommend cloning this repository directly as your Herd root directory for the best experience.

 ## 📚 Documentation